jfrog/frogbot/README.md

 | ![](https://raw.githubusercontent.com/jfrog/frogbot/master/resources/mediumSeverity.png) Medium | github.com/nats-io/nats-streaming-server | v0.21.0 | [0.24.3]       | github.com/nats-io/nats-streaming-server |      v0.21.0      | CVE-2022-26652 |

 ## Pull requests opening
-Frogbot scans your Git repository and automatically opens pull requests for uograding vulnerable dependecies to a version with a fix.
+Frogbot scans your Git repository and automatically opens pull requests for upgrading vulnerable dependencies to a version with a fix.
 Frogbot uses [JFrog Xray](https://jfrog.com/xray/) for the scanning.
 The scanning is triggered following commits that are pushed to the repository.
 For pull requests opening, please note that GitHub and GitLab are currently supported and Bitbucket will be supported soon.
 Projects that use one of the following tools to download their dependencies are currently supported.

-- Npm
+- npm
 - Maven
 - Go